jchan-UBC-EE/lumohacks-sleep-diary/README.md

 ## What We Learned
 We learned how to create a form online.
 We learned how to set up a database.
-We learned how to connect a form.
+We learned how to connect a form to the database.

 ## What's Next For Sleep-Diary
 Integrate data visualization.